 Four of the king's knights took this to be an order for execution, and murdered Thomas Becket in Canterbury Cathedral while he was at his evening prayers.
-The Pope canonized Saint Thomas only a couple of years later.
-Pilgrims came to his shrine from all over the kingdom, most notably in Chaucer's Canterbury Tales.
+The Pope canonized Saint Thomas only a couple of years later; a shrine and tomb were eventually erected in Canterbury Cathedral.
+Pilgrims came to visit it from all over the kingdom, most notably in Chaucer's Canterbury Tales.

 There is a sign on the Bell and Crown that compares its history with that of the cathedral across the street.

 The sign of the Bell and Crown is an ancient one, found at an early date in towns as far apart as Winchester, Liverpool, and London.
 In the eighteenth century the sign of the Bell alone was commonly inscribed FEAR GOD, HONOUR THE KING, which gives us a clue to the origin of our double sign.
 From the earliest times church bells have been rung to celebrate royal occasions — the entry of a prince into the world, or into a town, a Royal Marriage or a Royal Death, at times of victory or the announcement of peace to a weary (and thirsty) nation and on other festive occasions.